 The search command is typically used to search a specific term.
 In the following example, all columns in all tables are scanned for the term "error":

 While they're easy to use, unscoped queries like the one showed above are not efficient and are likely to return many irrelevant results.
 A better practice would be to search in the relevant table, or even a specific column.

 To search a term in a specific table, add

 or in multiple tables:

 search in (Event, SecurityEvent) "error" | take 100

 Table and column scoping

 By default, search will evaluate all columns in the data set.
-To search only a specific column, use this syntax:
+To search only a specific column (named Source in the below example), use this syntax:

 search in (Event) Source:"error" | take 100